 PROVIDENCE, R.I.
-(AP) - State environmental officials say they did not find West Nile virus in the latest round of mosquito tests in Rhode Island.
+(AP) - State environmental officials have not found West Nile virus in the latest round of mosquito tests in Rhode Island.

-The state Department of Environmental Management said Tuesday the remaining 81 mosquito samples from 37 traps set statewide on Sept.
-28 came back negative for both West Nile and Eastern Equine encephalitis.
+The Department of Environmental Management said Monday that 68 mosquito samples from 24 traps set statewide on Sept.
+12 tested negative for West Nile and eastern equine encephalitis.

 Copyright © 2021 The Washington Times, LLC.